rust-lang/rfcs/text/3334-niche.md

 representation of those values.

 The attribute `#[niche]` may only appear on a struct declaration.
 The struct must contain exactly one field.

-The field must have a non-zero-sized type (non-ZST).
+The field must have one of a restricted set of types:
+- A built-in integer type (iN or uN).
+- A built-in floating-point type (fN).
+(The niche must still be specified using the integer representation.)
+- A `char`.
+(The niche uses the integer representation, and gets merged with the built-in niches of `char`; if the result after merging would have multiple discontiguous niches, the compiler need not take all of them into account.)
+- A raw pointer.
+(This allows user-defined types to store a properly typed pointer while taking advantage of known-invalid pointer values.)
+- A fieldless enum with a `repr` of a primitive integer type.

+Declaring a niche on a struct whose field type does not meet these restrictions results in an error.

 Declaring a niche on any item other than a struct declaration results in an error.